MatteuSan/himig/specs/index.md

 slug: /
 ---
 # Introduction
-Himig (formerly Gaia) is Matteu's design system for building web-based products and projects.
+Himig (formerly Himig Web) is Matteu's design system for building web-based products and projects.
 It helps me build products faster, make it more accessible, and deliver quality and unforgettable experiences.

 ## Goals